Daretreble/Dawkside/README.md

 # Dawkside
 A multi daw, multi devices, accessible platform for the visually impaired musicians like myself.

-Currently, Dawkside functions smoothly in conjunction with Reaper.
-Ableton Live integration is on the way.
+Currently, Dawkside functions smoothly in conjunction with Reaper and Ableton Live 12 beta, which is now accessible to screen readers).

 # What it does